 I think it would be really cool to add some LED backlights or picture lights above the art to really make it pop.
 It’ll draw your eye to the artwork without being too bright and add to the overall flow in the hallway.
 What do you think?

-Layering Rugs for Cozier Hallways Style
+Layered Rugs for a Cozier Hallway

 Hey there!
 Adding some layered rugs to your rustic hallways not only helps keep them cozy, but it also brings in some nice texture and visual interest.
 I suggest trying out vintage patterned wool rugs on top of natural fiber runners like jute or sisal.
 It’s a great way to achieve a modern rustic look that feels both organized and inviting, with a touch of depth to it.